 Holistic Planning for those experiencing a psychotic episode

 Complexity arises if a person has already started a course of antipsychotics and/or mood stabilizers and has been on them for an extended period of time and then goes into crisis.
 Probably the most common reason people with these diagnoses go into crisis is because they have gone off the psychiatric drugs.
-As I noted before, the body becomes habituated to the artificial changes in neurochemistry and the nervous system can easily go into shock when these drugs are removed, especially if they are stopped quickly or cold turkey.
+As I noted before, the body becomes habituated to the artificial changes in neurochemistry and the nervous system can easily go into shock when these drugs are removed, especially if they are stopped quickly or via cold turkey.
 Those prone to extreme states and psychosis can then easily experience a recurrence of these psychotic symptoms that can lead to hospitalization.
-In this state, probably the smartest thing to do would be to reinstate the psychiatric drugs.
+In this state, most doctors would agree that the smartest thing to do would be to reinstate the psychiatric drugs.
 Sadly, even though the drugs themselves may be causing quite a few side effects and health problems, a quick and sudden taper can create havoc on an already sensitive nervous system.

 In general, if someone has been given a serious mental illness label and is on a number of psychiatric drugs, health complications will likely mount as the years roll by.
 It also becomes increasingly difficult to wean off the drugs, especially if the dosages are high and they are on multiple drugs (polypharmacy).
 Quick tapers and cold turkey easily leads to new symptoms of psychosis.
 Hospitalization can be a way of quickly reinstating the medications.
 However, family members and the labeled individual should take great care of how a psychiatrist intervenes at this point.
 Some doctors will decide that previous prescriptions were unwarranted and will quickly change meds, add meds or change and often augment dosages.
-Generally, these sudden changes can cause further stress on the nervous system and one should be very careful with making lots of changes without doing a great deal of research on the medication changes.
+Generally, these sudden changes can cause further stress on the nervous system and one should be very careful with making lots of changes without doing a great deal of research on the medications being prescribed.

 For those who are looking for alternative approaches and if there is no imminent danger present, it is important to look at various holistic options for working with severe distress.
 These are some general guidelines for helping someone in this state.